Licensed Independent Clinical Social Worker, LICSW

 Caitlin pulls from various therapeutic approaches to help her clients overcome life stressors and achieve their goals.
 She helps clients recognize and shift automatic negative thoughts and unhelpful core beliefs through Cognitive Behavioral Therapy; identify core values through Acceptance and Commitment Therapy; and develop psychological flexibility through mindfulness and value-based goal setting.

 Caitlin gained her experience at an outpatient clinic, residential substance use facility, a community drop in center for individuals with chronic illness, and supportive housing agency.
-She offers remote therapy sessions for Massachusetts-based clients.
+She offers both in-person and remote therapy sessions for Massachusetts-based clients.

 Clients experiencing any of the following may be a good fit for therapy with Caitlin: